logo

 It is important to ensure that there is enough ventilation so that there is a regular circulation of clean air through the sheds.
 This circulation reduces the risk of respiratory diseases.

-Although ventilation is key, its important that calves are not exposed to draughts.
+Although ventilation is key, it’s important that calves are not exposed to draughts.
 Get down on the calf level – try at different times of the day and under different weather conditions.
 Ensure that calves remain warm and dry – if you can feel draughts at their level, this will reduce growth rates as more energy is used to keep warm and less is available for growth.

 Within the pen, ensure that calves have enough space.
 General recommendations are for around 1.5 - 2.5m2 per calf – the more you can give the better.
 This space will allow the calves to move around freely, explore, and play, as well as providing enough space for the whole group of calves to avoid any poor weather that may come in through the open side of the shed.